OVERVIEW OF FORWARD OSMOSIS

 Salt Draw Reconcentration

-As gas leaves solution it is captured within the closed loop system and passively cooled between 10-15°C causing it to phase back into liquid as a SWS concentrate.
-The SWS is collected and recycled back to the FO membranes in Step 1, establishing a continuous process.
-Passive cooling needed to drive this process can be from cooling towers, geothermal, heat exchangers or other sources.
+As gas leaves solution it is captured within the system and passively cooled between 10-15°C causing it to phase back into liquid and to its original SWS concentrated form.
+The SWS concentrate is collected and recycled back to the FO draw inlet in Step 1, establishing a closed-loop, continuous process.
+Passive cooling needed to drive this process can be from cooling towers, geothermal, heat exchangers, sub-surface brines or other sources.

 ________________________________________________________________________________________________________________________________